rtrisnoj/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 Once OpenOCD is installed, you can proceed to configuring the {IDF_TARGET_NAME} target (i.e {IDF_TARGET_NAME} board with JTAG interface).
 Configuring the target is split into the following three steps:

-* Configure and connect JTAG interface
+* :ref:`jtag-debugging-configure-and-connect-JTAG-interface`
+* :ref:`jtag-debugging-run-openocd`
-* Run OpenOCD
+* :ref:`jtag-upload-app-debug`

-* Upload application for debugging
+.. _jtag-debugging-configure-and-connect-JTAG-interface:

 Configure and connect JTAG interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^